tekod/fws-resize-on-demand/readme.txt

 Typically you will enable it for all sizes.

 Button "Delete" on "Utilities" tab will remove all thumbnails for sizes that are handled by this plugin.
-That will significaly reduce size of your "uploads" directory allowing new thumbnails to be recreated on demand.
+That will significantly reduce size of your "uploads" directory allowing new thumbnails to be recreated on demand.

 Video demonstration: